dahyeshon/Final-Report/README.md

 To solve this problem, However, I think blockchain technology can be adapted for using the characteristics of being recorded on the block and opened to anyone.

-Therefore, to apply blockchain technology on second-hand market bussiness, I strongly recommend the two online second-hand market supplier, junggonara and bunjang, to consider an application of the main ideas offered by JLINK.
+Therefore, to apply blockchain technology on second-hand market bussiness, I strongly recommend the two online second-hand market supplier, Junggonara and Bunjang, to consider an application of the main ideas offered by JLINK.

 According to [White papaer](https://www.jlinkcoin.com/pdf/JLinkCoinWhitePaper.pdf) of JLINK, it has several features.
 - A new payment, J coin